-Proposed programs must serve students who attend high-poverty and low-performing schools.
-Funds are distributed on a competitive basis giving consideration to applications that include schools designated as Comprehensive Support and Improvement (CSI) and Targeted Support and Improvement (ATSI, TSI) sites.
+Proposed programs must serve students who attend schools with a high concentration of poverty.
+Funds are distributed on a competitive basis giving priority to applications that include schools designated as Comprehensive Support and Improvement (CSI) and Targeted Support and Improvement (ATSI, TSI) sites.